Murray–Darling basin: Physiography

 The two principal rivers of the Basin, the Murray and Darling, bring water from the high ranges of the east and carry it west then south through long flat and dry inland areas, often resulting in alluvial channel wetlands, such as The (Great) Cumbung Swamp, at the terminus of the Lachlan and Murrumbidgee Rivers.
 Nevertheless, these waters are subject to major diversions for municipal drinking supplies and irrigated agriculture that began in the 1890s.
 Currently, 4 major reservoirs, 14 lock and weir structures, and five coastal barrages interject the water flowing down the Murray–Darling.
 Of the approximately 13000 GL of flow in the Basin, which studies have shown to be divertible, 11500 GL are removed for irrigation, industrial use, and domestic supply.
-Agricultural irrigation accounts for about 95 percent of the water removed, including for the growing of rice and cotton.
+Agricultural irrigation accounts for about 95 per cent of the water removed, including for the growing of rice and cotton.
 This extraction is highly controversial among scientists in Australia, regarding the agriculture industry's high water use in a region extremely short of water (as much due to exceptionally low run-off coefficients as to low rainfall).
 These extensive irrigation systems require a reliable supply of water, not the unpredictable flows that characterise the Murray–Darling.
 These structures and irrigation implements were ideal when there was a steady flow of water.
 However, during "the Big Dry", as the early 2000s drought came to be known, Australian farmers experienced a scarcity unlike ever before.
 The drought was so severe that numerous rivers and streams such as the Murray–Darling stopped flowing.
 The Basin contains more than 30,000 wetlands.
 Eleven of these are protected under the Ramsar Convention of Wetlands of International Importance.